fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

 ## Construct a real order

-All required information about an order are store in the transaction memo, in JSON format:
+All required information about an order is stored in the transaction memo, in JSON format:

 ```json
 {